BWibo/3dcitydb-mkdocs/docs/3dcitydb/geometry-module.md

     11: MultiSolid
 ```

+In addition to `"objectId"`, `"type"`, and `"children"` mentioned above, the JSON metadata object can also include the
+`"is2D"` property.
+When `"is2D"` is set to `true`, the geometry should be interpreted as 2D.
+However, it must
+still be stored using 3D coordinates in the `geometry` column (e.g., with a height value of `0`).
+Tools processing the
+geometry should ignore height values when `"is2D"` is set.

+Additionally, each component in the `"children"` array can have an `"isReversed"` property.
+This flag indicates whether the
+coordinates of the component were flipped during import to reverse its orientation.
+This can occur, for example, when
+importing CityGML datasets that contain orientable primitives such as `gml:OrientableSurface` with their `orientation`
+attribute set to `"-"`.
+The `"isReversed"` property enables tools to export the component as orientable primitive again.

 !!! tip
-    The JSON metadata object can include an additional boolean property, `"is2D"`, alongside the properties `"objectId"`,
-    `"type"`, and `"children"` mentioned above.
-When `"is2D"` is set to `true`, it indicates that the geometry should be
-    interpreted as a 2D geometry.
-Although the geometry must still be stored using 3D coordinates (e.g., with a height value
-    of `0`), tools consuming the geometry shall ignore the height values when the `"is2D"` property is set.
+    The [3DCityDB software package](../download.md#3dcitydb-scripts) includes a JSON Schema specification that defines
+    the allowed structure of the JSON metadata object.
+You can find this schema file, named `geometry-properties.schema.json`,
+    in the `json-schema` folder of the software package.

 ## `IMPLICIT_GEOMETRY` table